Questions about neutrinos

 At the Sanford Underground Research Facility (Sanford Lab), the LBNF project team will build one service building on the surface and three large underground caverns on the 4850-foot level of the existing facility.
 Construction will require the excavation of approximately 530,000 cubic yards (850,000 tons) of rock from underground areas.
 The new underground caverns will hold a large particle detector modules filled with liquid argon, a material similar to helium, but heavier.

 The groundbreaking ceremony at Sanford Lab took place on July 21, 2017.
-In 2018, the project team will carry out the prep work necessary prior to the excavation of the deep underground caverns.
+In 2018, the project team carried out the prep work necessary prior to the excavation of the deep underground caverns.
 This includes the prep work for a conveyor system that will transport rock from the Ross shaft at Sanford Lab to the Open Cut.
-Excavation of the caverns at the 4850-level will start in 2019.
+Excavation of the caverns at the 4850-level started in 2019 and will be completed in 2024.

 No. Operation of the DUNE experiment will be similar to the operation of existing experiments at the Sanford Underground Research Facility.
 No radiation will be produced at the Sanford facility.
 Operation of the Cryogen Support Building will increase noise slightly above existing nighttime ambient noise levels around the Ross shaft complex.